Obama, Republicans sound conciliatory note but battles loom

 ENERGY, KEYSTONE, TAXES

-Obama said he would like to work with Republicans on a deal to pay for needed repairs to roads, bridges, ports and other infrastructure through some kind of compromise on repatriating corporate offshore revenue.
+Obama said he would like to work with Republicans on a deal to pay for repairs to roads, bridges, ports and other infrastructure.
+He said a tax reform package might be one way of paying for the infrastructure projects.

 The new power structure will test Obama's ability to compromise with newly empowered political opponents who have been resisting his legislative agenda since he was first elected in 2008.
 Americans elected him to a second and final four-year term in 2012.